howjmay/ethernaut/README.md

 In order to install, build, and run Ethernaut locally, follow these instructions:

+Use `https://www.youtube.com/watch?v=XXz6zelbjvM` as reference to run things locally

-0. Be sure to use a compatible Node version.
+1. Be sure to use a compatible Node version.
 If you use `nvm` you can run `nvm use` at the root level to be sure to select a compatible version.

-1. Clone the repo and install dependencies:
+2. Clone the repo and install dependencies:

     ```bash
     git clone git@github.com:OpenZeppelin/ethernaut.git
     yarn install
     ```

-2. Start deterministic rpc
+3. Start deterministic rpc

     ```bash
     yarn network
     ```

-3. Import one of the private keys from the ganache-cli output to your Metamask wallet.
+4. Import one of the private keys from the ganache-cli output to your Metamask wallet.
-4. Compile contracts
+5. Compile contracts

     ```bash
     yarn compile:contracts
     ```

-5. Set `client/src/constants.js` `ACTIVE_NETWORK` to `NETWORKS.LOCAL`
+6. Set `client/src/constants.js` `ACTIVE_NETWORK` to `NETWORKS.LOCAL`
-6. Deploy contracts
+7. Deploy contracts

     ```bash
     yarn deploy:contracts
     ```

-7. Start Ethernaut locally
+8. Start Ethernaut locally

     ```bash
     yarn start:ethernaut